 With what feels like the ever-approaching retirement of Kiryu Kazama as the lead of the Like a Dragon franchise, it’s nice to know the series can still find ways of including him back into the story.
 These days, Ryu Ga Goto is limited to remakes of older games and spinoffs, but there will always be a Kazama-sized itch from the fandom that needs to be scratched.
 Kiwami 3 remakes the third entry of the Like a Dragon franchise, focusing on Kazama’s life during retirement as he spends his days running an orphanage in 2006 Okinawa, Japan.

 THE GOOD: In 2006, Okinawa, Japan, Kiryu Kazama, a retired Yakuza boss (and grunt), runs an orphanage named the Morning Glory.
 Housing nine orphan children, the orphanage faces eviction threats, and Kazuma finds himself caught in the warring factions of the criminal underworld of Japan.
 This also includes the Tojo Clan’s internal struggles.
 Most notably, Yoshitaka Mine is looking to take control of the Tojo Clan from within.
-Having previously exiled himself for the sake of his loved ones, Kazama is forced to intervene in the conflict for the sake of his orphans and the new life he’s built for himself.
+Having previously exiled himself for the sake of his loved ones, Kazama is forced to intervene in the conflict for his orphans’ sake and the new life he’s built for himself.
 Kazama gets forced into the war between Daigo Dojima and Yoshitaka Mine, bringing back his violent past, which he’s tried so hard to avoid.

 In a prequel story, Dark Tides, Mine is on the board of directors of a startup company.
 After being voted out for a few botched investments, he goes out for the night and witnesses a shootout between rival Yakuza.
 Seeing the men sacrifice themselves for Tojo Chairman Daigo Dojima, he has a new outlook on life.
 Upon meeting Tsuyoshi Kanda, Mine ends up as a member of his small group in the Nishikiyama Family.
+They work to rise Kanada’s rank in the family and their status in Japan by doing good deeds for the locals.

-THE BAD: Yakuza Kiwami 3’s greatest contribution to the series is arguably the Dark Tides content, with renewed focus on fan-favorite Mine.
+THE BAD: Yakuza Kiwami 3’s greatest contribution to the series is arguably the Dark Tides content, renewing focus on fan-favorite Mine.
 Kiwami 3 itself, however, suffers a bit of an identity crisis compared to past Kiwami titles.
 With Kiwami 1 & 2, it felt like SEGA went out of their way to raise the bar with the modern retelling of the titles.
 Kiwami 3 feels like a basic Yakuza experience with a fresh coat of paint, which is fine in the grand scheme of things, but don’t expect too much in terms of upgrading the feel of the original game.

 You must be logged in to post a comment.